-(a) The Student Health Committee has a membership (EQUALLY) apportioned between members of the general faculty and students.
-The members are:

-(1) at least 3 members of the general faculty, appointed by the president for 2-year terms; and

-(b) The Dean of Men, the Dean of Women, and the director, or their representatives, serve as administrative advisers without vote.
+- (a) The Student Health Committee has a membership apportioned between members of the general faculty and students.
+The members are: - (1) at least 3 members of the general faculty, appointed by the president for 2-year terms; and - (2) 3 students, designated by the Student Assembly for 1-year terms. - (b) The Dean of Men, the Dean of Women, and the director, or their representatives, serve as administrative advisers without vote.